Flying with a Cat – Navigating Air Travel with Your Furry Feline

 Going Through Security

 The entire process involves holding onto your cat for around 2-3 minutes and for this reason, if your cat doesn’t like to be held for this long, it may be better to request the private screening room.
 Keep in mind that this will add more time, especially if the airport may be short staffed.
-On the other hand, I’ve found that my cat is a little more timid and willing to be held as the environment is a little scary for him and he sort of clings onto me.
+On the other hand, I’ve found that my cat is a little more timid and willing to be held, as the environment is a little scary for him and he sort of clings onto me.

 Boarding the Plane

 When travelling with a pet, you have the option to request for priority boarding, if you prefer to board first.
 It’s an option similar to families travelling with young children.
-If your prefer to board first, take the overhead bin space, and let your cat settle down while waiting for the rest of the plane to board, you can go ahead and try for priority boarding (not guaranteed but worth a try).
+If your prefer to board first, take the overhead bin space, and let your cat settle down, while waiting for the rest of the plane to board, you can go ahead and try for priority boarding (not guaranteed but worth a try).

 However, I actually prefer to board last.
 This is because my cat really hates being in his carrier, and I prefer to not add the extra 30-45 minutes waiting for everyone else to board.
 I will be at the gate, to make sure I don’t miss the flight, but I will ignore when they call for Zone 3 boarding or whatever, and just board last.
 Keep in mind that this usually means you won’t have any overhead space, so I typically only do this if I am travelling with other people who can take my carry on and board first, or if I’ve checked in all my luggage and am travelling with only a purse and the carrier, so I don’t need any overhead space.